Latvijas Gāze: History

-On February 11, 2016, the Saeima adopted amendments to the Energy Law, stipulating the right of users to choose a gas supplier, thereby implementing the final stage of the natural gas market reform, and by April 3, 2017, it was instructed to separate gas transmission and storage from distribution and trade.
-On September 2, 2016, the shareholders of Latvijas Gāze approved the reorganization of the company at an extraordinary meeting, on December 22 they established a new commercial company Conexus Baltic Grid and transferred the transmission and storage system assets to it.
-On November 22, 2017, Latvijas Gāze founded a subsidiary company Gaso, to which the functions of the distribution system operator were transferred.
+On 11 February 2016 the Saeima adopted amendments to the Energy Law, stipulating the right of users to choose a gas supplier, thereby implementing the final stage of the natural gas market reform, and by 3 April 2017 it was instructed to separate gas transmission and storage from distribution and trade.
+On 2 September 2016 the shareholders of Latvijas Gāze approved the reorganization of the company at an extraordinary meeting, on December 22 they established a new commercial company Conexus Baltic Grid and transferred the transmission and storage system assets to it.
+On 22 November 2017 Latvijas Gāze founded a subsidiary company Gaso, to which the functions of the distribution system operator were transferred.

 Management

 The governing bodies of Latvijas Gāze are the shareholders' meeting, the council and the board, of which the shareholders' meeting is the highest.
 The council is the supervisory body of the company, which represents the interests of the shareholders and supervises the activities of the board between meetings of the shareholders.
 The council consists of 11 members who are elected for three years.
 In April 2014, the chairman of the council was Kirils Selezņovs, his deputies were Juris Savickis and Ahims Zauls.

 The board manages and manages all affairs of the company, represents the company and manages the company's property in accordance with the Laws.
 The board decides all issues related to the company's activity, which are not within the competence of the council or the shareholders' meeting.
 The composition of the Company's Board consists of 5 members, who are elected by the council for three years.
 In April 2014, the chairman of the board was Adrians Dāvis, his deputies Mario Nulmeiers and Aleksandrs Mihejevs.
 In August 2015, Aigars Kalvītis, the former Prime Minister and President of Latvia, was appointed as the chairman of the board.

 In 2022, one person worked on the board of JSC "Gaso", a subsidiary of JSC "Latvijas Gāze", while five Russian citizens worked on the board.
-On June 16, 2022, the Saeima adopted amendments to the National Security Law, which prohibited legal entities and citizens of Russia and Belarus from participating significantly in capital companies important to Latvia's security.
+On 16 June 2022 the Saeima adopted amendments to the National Security Law, which prohibited legal entities and citizens of Russia and Belarus from participating significantly in capital companies important to Latvia's security.

+Support programs

+In 1997, Latvijas Gāze became a supporter of the Latvian Olympic Committee and the general sponsor of the Latvian National Men's Basketball Team.
+In 2003, it started funding an annual award for lifetime achievement in science, promising applications in the fields of gas, heating technology, related chemistry, and cardiology.
+In 2004, Latvijas Gāze was named a patron of the Latvian National Opera and also participated in organizing the International Opera Music Festival and supporting various international music festivals and competitions.